into His gates with Thanksgiving and into

 His courts with praise!

-Here I am again, all you antique bottle
+again, all of you antique bottle lovers!

-lovers!
 I’m here to wish you and yours a

 bountiful harvest season, one